axonivy-market/portal/Documentation/portal-guide/source/portal-user-guide/new-dashboard/index.rst

 |notification-widget-configuration|

-- This is sample output of the widget configured above:
+- This is the sample output of the widget configured above:

 |notification-widget|